vancluever/terraform-provider-acme/docs/resources/certificate.md

 The `acme_certificate` resource can be used to create and manage an ACME TLS certificate.

--> **NOTE:** As the usage model of Terraform generally sees it as being run on a different server than a certificate would normally be placed on, the `acme_certificate` resource only supports DNS challenges.

 ## Example

 The below example creates both an account and certificate within the same